ucsb-cs48-w20/fmSynthesizer/README.md

 ## Functionality

-Currently, the synth only has a few features.
-Once the plugin is running within your DAW:
- - The synth plugin will be looking for midi signals for note input
- - Select the carrier wave type (sin, square, or sawtooth) via the dropdown menu
- - Set the filter cutoff frequency using the filter cutoff slider
+ - Holler has three executables:
+    1. Standalone application - support for MIDI instruments
+    2. VST Plugin - support for common DAWs (Windows, MacOS, Unix)
+    3. AU Plugin (MacOS)

+ - The VST/AU can be loaded as a plugin with your DAW, taking in MIDI note and control input.
+     - Outputs audio that can be chained with an arbitrary number of effects.
+     - All adjustable parameters can be controlled by the DAW.

+ - The Holler is a frequency modulation synthesizer, where a carrier signal's frequency is modulated by another signal.

+ - 12 voice polyphonic triggered by MIDI input.

+ - There are two chained modulators that modulate the carrier signal.

+ - For each signal, the user can select from a variety of different wave types: Noise, Triangle, Saw, Sine, Square.

+ - Modulating signals have the following parameters: wave type, octave change, detune, and amount.

+ - Carrier signal has the same parameters except the amount knob.

+ - ADSR envelopes are applied to each note.

 ## Known Problems

- - There is an audible "click" when notes start.
-This expected as we have not implemented an envelope yet.
+ - There is an audible "click" when a note is released (WIP).

- - Several GUI elements are not functional, as they have not been implemented yet. (modulator section, volume, octave selection, etc)
+ - Triangle wave occassionally bugs out when modulating another signal.

 ## Contributing